6 wide rolls

-Grill bratwursts at 350 degrees for about 5 minutes or until they look done.
+Grill bratwursts at low heat for about 5-to-10 minutes or until they start to brown.
+Turn once.
 Toast rolls in toaster or panini grill.
 Slice onion into rings.
 Place onion rings and sprinkle curry evenly over bottom halves of rolls.
 Spread mustard and ketchup evenly on top halves of rolls.
 Assemble roll bottom, 2 bratwursts, and roll top for each sandwich.

 1) For those people who always complain that family vacations are boring, that trips to the Grand Canyon are so old school, may I suggest an exciting tour based on the ingredients of this recipe?